 Another limiting factor in describing this Anacostan settlement on Capitol Hill is the fractured information that has been passed down on how and when the Natives lived in and around what would be the District.
-Based on his 1606 visit, John Smith placed the home of the Nacotchtank Chief on the east bank of the Potomac, below the mouth of the Anacostia (2).
+Based on his 1608 visit, John Smith placed the home of the Anacostan Chief on the east bank of the Potomac, below the mouth of the Anacostia (2).
 We don't know exactly how long it stayed there, but we do know it was gone about 60 years later.
 The Anacostans were not closely followed in the Colonist's records, so what we can now say about them is rather limited (27).
-Observations about their life and culture must rely on speculation generalized from reports on other Chesapeake tribes.
+Observations about their life and culture must rely on speculation generalized from reports on other Algonquin tribes around the Chesapeake Bay.